DataStax-Academy/kubecon2020/README.md

 # 4. Running repairs
 Repairs are a critical anti entropy operation in Cassandra.
 In the past there were many self baked solutions to manage them outside of your main Cassandra Installation.
 In K8ssandra there is a tool called Reaper that will eliminate the need for a custom baked solution.
 Just like K8ssandra makes Cassandra setup easy Reaper makes configuration of repairs even easier.

-Navigate to <YOURADDRESS>:9000 to access the Reaper UI
+Navigate to <YOURADDRESS>:TODO to access the Reaper UI

 Setup a scheduled repair